-Mail of any class, including mail indicating extra services (except Express Mail, Registered Mail, and nonmachinable First-Class Mail), that is received at either the office of mailing or office of address without enough postage is marked to show the total (rounded off) deficiency of postage and fees.
-Individual such pieces (or quantities fewer than 10) are delivered to the addressee on payment of the charges marked on the mail.
-For quantity mailings of 10 or more pieces, the mailer is notified so that the postage charges may be adjusted before dispatch.
+Mail of any class, including mail indicating extra services (except Priority Mail Express, Registered Mail, and nonmachinable First-Class Mail), that is received at either the office of mailing or office of address without enough postage is marked to show the total (rounded off) deficiency of postage and fees.
+Such individual pieces (or quantities fewer than 10) are delivered to the addressee on payment of the charges marked on the mail.
+For mailings of 10 or more pieces, the mailer is notified so that the postage charges may be paid before dispatch.
+For any mailpiece with insufficient postage generated by postage evidencing systems, the USPS may follow the process in 4.4.4 through 4.4.9.